cwilliams145/nmos-grouping/index.md

 ### How does it work?

-- Nodes add a ``grouphint`` tag to the JSON representation of each member of a Natural Groups
+- [BCP-002-01](best-practice-natural-grouping.html) recommends Nodes add a ``grouphint`` tag to the JSON representation of each member of a Natural Group

 ---